maeager/Agilent2Dicom/README.md

 ./Agilent2DicomAppQt.py
 ```

+The current GUI (version 2.1) is called AgilentImageProcessing.

 ## Usage ##

 ### FDF conversion to DICOM ##

-Commandline usage of the FDF2DCM suite is as follows:
+Command-line usage of the FDF2DCM suite is as follows:
 ```
 #!bash